-On 4 August 2022, EDP signed a five-year revolving credit facility ('RCF'), with options to extend for 2 additional years (subject to Lenders' agreement), in the amount of €3.65 billion, which can be drawn in Euros and USD.
-It is EDP's first sustainability-linked loan and includes two ESG KPIs: reduction of scope 1 and 2 greenhouse gas emissions and an increase in the percentage of installed capacity from renewable sources within EDP Group.
+On 28 July 2023, EDP signed a five-year revolving credit facility ('RCF'), with options to extend for 2 additional years (subject to Lenders' agreement), in the amount of 3.000 million, which can be drawn in Euros, US Dollars and Pound Sterling (up to 500 million GBP).
+The RCF is a sustainability-linked loan and includes two ESG KPIs: reduction of scope 1 and 2 greenhouse gas emissions and an increase in the percentage of installed capacity from renewable sources within EDP Group.